exporl/apex-documentation/development/android-build-and-install-instructions.md

 Building
 ========

-The libraries and tools necessary for apex are built in the `tools/android-prepare-api.sh` and `tools/android-build.sh` scripts.
+The libraries and tools necessary for APEX are built in the `tools/android-prepare-api.sh` and `tools/android-build.sh` scripts.
 These scripts were made for Linux, while it's possible to build on Windows no scripts or documentation is provided.